AdobeDocs/document-cloud-learn.en/help/sign/integrations/fill-and-sign-doc-microsoft-outlook.md

 # Filling and signing in Outlook

-Fill out and sign a form directly from your Microsoft Outlook inbox.
+Steamline your document workflows by filling out and signing a form directly within Microsoft Outlook.

 >[!VIDEO](https://video.tv.adobe.com/v/29764t1?hidetitle=true)